How to identify and report phishing to Apple

 1. Don't click the links in emails

 Never, ever, click on a link in an email unless you are 100% sure where it’s come from.
 If you’re not expecting the email, check that it’s legitimate before you click anything.
-If it claims to come from an organisation with whom you have an account.
-Don’t click the link, go to their website or app and log in their instead.
+If it claims to come from an organization with whom you have an account.
+Don’t click the link, go to their website or app and log in there instead.

 2. Read the email carefully